 The program was, for me, an unforgettable experience, and the friendships that were formed, I hope to maintain for lifetimes to come.
 Needless to say, in everything that follows, I speak only for myself and on my own behalf, not on anyone else’s.

-On Monday (our first day), when our theme was Tradition, we began with a breakfast, an introduction to ISIE, an introductory activity, and establishing community norms.
-For the activity, we were to describe ourselves in three words, use the threads we were provided (see image on left) to paste them onto the clipboard, and then eventually connect our own descriptions to others that described as, too.
-When we were observing how we got to this final product, one of us pointed out that the initial image–just 21 lines of threads neatly going from one position to another–described Muslim women in western media, but this final product describes us for who we are: The media paints one narrow, specific image of Muslim women, but in reality, we’re all so diverse, so complex, so … human.
+On Monday (our first day), when our theme was Tradition, we began with a breakfast, an introduction to ISJIE, an introductory activity, and establishing community norms.
+For the activity, we were to describe ourselves in three words, use the threads we were provided (see image on left) to paste them onto the clipboard, and then eventually connect our own descriptions to others who described themselves that way, too.
+When we were observing how we got to this final product, one of us pointed out that the initial image–just 21 lines of threads neatly going from one position to another–described Muslim women in western media, but this final product describes us for who we are: the media paints one narrow, specific image of Muslim women, but in reality, we’re all so diverse, so complex, so … human.
 I thought that was such a powerful observation.

 Coming up with norms that we were all going to respect and adhere to over the course of the program was a beautiful thing to happen.
 No assumptions were made about what we were all going to expect of each other.
 We got together in small groups, came up with a few norms that we were to recommend to and get feedback from the larger group for.
 These included things like: know and use the correct gender pronouns for each other, speak only in I-statements (don’t speak for each other, even/esp. when you’re talking about Islam, don’t speak in absolutes like “Islam says” or “The Qur’an says,” but instead use “My understanding of Islam is that …” or “The way I view this Qur’anic idea is …”), no interrupting each other, step forward/step backward (if you’re speaking too much, step back and make sure that others have an equal opportunity to share their wisdom as well; if you’re speaking too little, try to contribute more), assume the best of each other, “oops/ouch” when you’ve been made uncomfortable, no tone-policing, and more.